 Soon the canyon opens up again.
 A set of stairs climbs out of the canyon to join the James Irvine Trail.

 (If you're willing to get your feet wet and climb over some fallen trees, it's possible to explore further down the canyon.
 After a short distance, the canyon turns left and turns into a mini-Fern Canyon with the same vertical fern-covered walls as the full-size version, but at half scale.
 Soon after entering the mini canyon, the route gets narrower, more overgrown, and less worthwhile.
 In any case, this is a dead end, so you'll have to turn back.)

 Take the stairs out of the canyon and turn right onto the James Irvine Trail.
 The trail leads through a dark, lush spruce grove where moss grows on the trunks and lichens hang from the branches.
 The trail crosses the strikingly narrow and deep Fern Canyon gorge and then then begins to climb through serene and very scenic woods alongside a burbling creek.
 Redwoods start to appear, mixed in with the spruce, and eventually dominate the forest.

-The trail used to follow the burbling creek through an engaging landscape of marshy lowlands with increasingly impressive redwoods.
+The trail used to follow the aptly-named Godwood Creek through an engaging landscape of marshy lowlands with increasingly impressive redwoods.
 Sadly, this alignment was causing the creek to silt up, so the trail now climbs back up to Miner's Ridge instead.
-Where the new trail alignment begins there's an abrupt change from the lush, complex valley bottom forest to more open redwood uplands.
+Where the new trail alignment begins there's an abrupt change from the lush, complex valley bottom forest to much more open redwood uplands.
 There are some pretty spectacular stretches at the beginning and end of the climb.
 Interestingly, at the end the trail is just a few yards from the Miners' Ridge Trail, but the forest is a lot more open and the trees a lot bigger.